SDS-192-SP24/Lab1/README.md

 9. Click <a href="https://classroom.github.com/a/JR8iYUWI"></a>  to accept this assignment in our GitHub classroom.
 Then a private repository (repo) will be automatically created for you.
 It might take a few minutes.

 10. Once the repo is created, copy and paste the "Clone" URL from the repo that was just created to your clipboard.
-It should look something like https://github.com/SDS-192-F23/lab1-yourusername.git
+It should look something like steps 1 , 2, and 3 from https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository .

 11. Create a project in RStudio from the GitHub repo that was just created by following the instructions starting at about 6 minutes of this video: